 Responsibility - Design

-We work closely with our artisan communities on the design of our pieces.
+We collaborate with our artisan communities on the design of our pieces.

-When we began Pampa we introduced some “Heritage” designs, drawing on traditions, from folklore and parts of the Argentinean heritage.
+When we began Pampa, we introduced designs that drew on traditions, folklore and parts of Argentinean heritage.

-Since our first Pampa collection where we offered a few rugs, cushions and throws, we have now grown to having our own team of designers in our Studio in Byron Bay led by Victoria Aguirre, and the majority of our products are now designed in-house.
-The design process begins from Victoria’s time in nature (where she finds most of her inspiration) or from her extensive collection of design and historical & ethnic photography books.
-It can also start from a suggestion from one of weavers - either way, everything is finalised in our Byron Bay studio before sending off to the weavers for production.
+Since our first small Pampa collection, we have grown and have added our own team of designers to our Studio in Byron Bay.
+Led by Victoria Aguirre, the majority of our products are now designed in-house.
+The design process begins from Victoria’s time in nature (where she finds most of her inspiration) or from her extensive collection of design and historical photography books.
+It can also start from an idea from one of weavers.
+Either way, everything is finalised in our Byron Bay studio before sending off to the weavers for production.

-We have grown out of admiration of Argentinean designs and also modified these to suit our brand aesthetic.
-We also admire and are inspired by traditional designs from Andean, Zapotec and Navajo communities which influence some of our wares.
-One of the things we enjoy most is the research involved behind every rug collection, which can be inspired by our travels, by our artisan communities or even from a modern city or artist.
+We also admire and are inspired by traditional designs from Andean, Zapotec and Navajo communities, which have influenced some of our wares.
+One of the things we enjoy most is the process of research that precedes every new rug collection, which can be inspired by our travels, by our artisan communities or even from a place, a movement, an artist.

-At Pampa we produce very small batches, all rugs are produced one at a time, except for the Mini Rugs that are produced in pairs.
+At Pampa, we produce our collections in very small batches, all rugs are produced one at a time except for the Mini Rugs that are produced in pairs.
 Our cushions come in batches of 50 for the most popular styles and in 5 or 10 for the less popular designs.
 Our Ponchos are produced in batches of 10 to 20, our woven chaguar bags are all one-off pieces and our leather bags come in batches of 20 at a time.
-The scale of growth and production in Pampa is limited by several factors, not wanting to flood the market, our commitment to having no product wasted, and being conscious of the times in which we live, which demand we drastically reduce our consumption.
+The scale of growth and production in Pampa is limited by several factors: not wanting to flood the market, our commitment to having no wastage, and being conscious of the times in which we live, which demand we drastically reduce our consumption.

-Production is also related to weather, which we feel makes our product even more special.
-We not only respect our artisan’s flow but also mother nature’s rhythm.
-The wool has to be dried in the sun and if it's monsoon season everything can be delayed.
-Also throughout the winter when our sales are the highest given we are a wool based brand, we have problems with wool supply.
+Our production process also relates to weather, which we feel makes our product even more special.
+We not only respect our artisan’s flow but also the rhythm’s of mother nature.
+The wool has to be dried in the sun—if it's monsoon season everything can be delayed.
+In the wintertime (when our sales are the highest, given we are a wool based brand) we can have challenges with wool supply.
 Sheep can’t be shorn in winter, and this past winter was particularly cold in Argentina.
-We didn’t have wool for our rugs as the sheep needed the wool to make it comfortably and safely through the harsh winter.
-Due to climate change and the unpredictability of the season, this will be an important consideration in winters to come.
-All of these factors come into play and it is a constant understanding and conversation between our artisans, ourselves and our clients.
+We didn’t have the wool for our rugs as the sheep needed the wool to make it comfortably and safely through the harsh winter.
+Due to climate change and the unpredictability of the seasons, this will be an important consideration in winters to come.
+All of these factors come into play and it is an ever-present understanding between our artisans, ourselves and our clients.